-With this study, I intended to make a modest attempt at contributing in a modest meaningful way to the ongoing discourse by offering a re-reading of the relationship between religion and state which is, both lesser violent as well as political, so as to allow for confrontations and conflicts to be understood for the contemporary times, but rooting the source of the study in the canonical tradition.
-An exploration of the political as contemporary research is somewhat different, although not entirely unrelated, from the notion of politics.
+With this study, I hope to contribute in a modest meaningful way to the ongoing discourse by offering a re-reading of the relationship between religion and state which is, at the same time, somewhat nonviolent yet a 'political' perspective.
+The political as a contemporary research is somewhat different although not entirely unrelated to the notion of politics.
 And it is perhaps the political which would facilitate a more just inclusive and sustainable relationship between religion and the state, one that is distinct from the dominant understandings of liberal secularism and cultural nationalism; one that is political, yet not exclusive.

-Chapterization:
+Chapterization

 - Chapter 1: Exploring the Underlying Thematic Relationship among Religion, Nation State and Violence: An Introduction - 1.1 Understanding the Political: Introducing Religion, Nation-State and Violence - 1.2 Religion, Nation-State and the Place of Violence: Introducing the Problem - 1.3 A Review of the Ongoing Discourse: Exploring Select Conceptual Positions - 1.4 Concerns and Relevance of the Study - 1.5 Organization of the Study - Chapter 2: The Imperative of Social Reform: Reading Rammohun Roy - 2.1 Exploring the main concerns of Roy's Political Thought - 2.2 Roy's Project of Religious Social Reform - 2.3 Locating Violence in the Imperative of Social Reform - 2.4 Some Concluding Remarks - Chapter 3: The Imperative of Secular Reform: Reading Jawaharlal Nehru - 3.1 Understanding the main concerns of Nehru's Political Thought - 3.2 The Nehruvian Principle of a Secular Nation-State - 3.3.
 Situating Violence in the Imperative of Secular Politics - 3.4 Some Concluding Remarks - Chapter 4: The Imperative of Critical Transcendence: Reading M.K.
-Gandhi - 4.1 Engaging with the main concerns of Gandhi's Political Thought - 4.2 Gandhi's Perspective on the Theologico-Political - 4.3 Doing Nonviolence: Gandhi's Desire to be Different - 4.4 Some Concluding Remarks - Chapter 5: In Conclusion: Rethinking the Relationship between Religion and Nation-State as a Response to Violence - 5.1 An Overview of the Study - 5.2 The Imperative of the Theologico-Political: Towards an Alternative Thematic
+Gandhi - 4.1 Engaging with the main concerns of Gandhi's Political Thought - 4.2 Gandhi's Perspective on the Theologico-Political - 4.3 Doing Nonviolence: Gandhi's Desire to be Different - 4.4 Some Concluding Remarks - Chapter 5: In Conclusion: Rethinking the Relationship between Religion and Nation State as a Response to Violence - 5.1 An Overview of the Study - 5.2 The Imperative of the Theologico-Political: Towards an Alternative Thematic